anthonychavis/mysteriousorganism/README.md

 ## Introduction

 Marine biologists found a mysterious organism near hydrothermal vents along the seabed.
-The organism has only 15 DNA bases that frequently mutate.
-Since it can't survive above sea level and is difficult to locate at the seabed, I created objects using an IIFE that simulate the specimen for the team to study.
+The organism has only 15 DNA base pairs that frequently mutate.
+Since it can't survive above sea level and is difficult to locate at the seabed, I created a pAequor class to simulate the specimen for the team to study.

 ## Technologies